CMMC

 Adequate Security: NIST 800-171 Revision 2, Not Revision 3

-DFARS 252.204-7012 paragraph (b)(2)(ii)(A) defines adequate security by reference to NIST SP 800-171 Revision 2 in its entirety.
-All 110 security requirements across 14 control families.
-Access Control, Awareness and Training, Audit and Accountability, Configuration Management, Identification and Authentication, Incident Response, Maintenance, Media Protection, Personnel Security, Physical Protection, Risk Assessment, Security Assessment, System and Communications Protection, System and Information Integrity.
-None of the 110 controls is optional under 7012.
+DFARS 252.204-7012 paragraph (b)(2)(ii)(A) reads: “The Contractor shall implement NIST SP 800-171, as soon as practical, but not later than December 31, 2017.”
+The clause text itself does not specify a revision number.
+DoD policy and the DFARS Procedures, Guidance, and Information (PGI) establish NIST SP 800-171 Revision 2 as the operative baseline today, and contractors must implement all 110 security requirements across the 14 control families: Access Control, Awareness and Training, Audit and Accountability, Configuration Management, Identification and Authentication, Incident Response, Maintenance, Media Protection, Personnel Security, Physical Protection, Risk Assessment, Security Assessment, System and Communications Protection, and System and Information Integrity.
+None of the 110 controls is optional in current DoD enforcement.

 NIST published Revision 3 in May 2024.
 The Department of Defense has explicitly not adopted Revision 3 for DFARS 7012 enforcement.
 SPRS scoring, CMMC Level 2 assessments, and 7012 compliance all run against Revision 2.
 The reasons are operational: the DoD Assessment Methodology v1.2.1, the SPRS scoring algorithm, and the C3PAO assessment process were all calibrated to Revision 2 control statements.
 Migration to Revision 3 would require recalibration across the entire defense industrial base.